Brian-Orta/osticket-prerequisites/README.md

 </p>

 - Another window prompt will appear, just click "Next".
-- Click "Standard Configuration", then "Next" twice (leaving everything by default).
+- Click "Standard Configuration", then click "Next" twice (leaving everything by default).
 - Create a password of your choice for the root login, then click "Next".
 - Click "Execute" to start the configuration process.
 - Once completed, click "Finish".